cname87/project-perform-k8es/README.md

 * **Google Cloud Build**: Cloud Build is a service that executes builds on GCP’s infrastructure producing a Docker image for deployment.
 * **Docker**: Docker is the underlying container technology used by Cloud Build.
 * **Google Cloud Storage**: Cloud Storage is used to host environment variables, certs, keys and other sensitive data not hosted on GitHub.
-* **Google Cloud Platform**: The application is hosted on GCP App Engine – Standard.
+* **Google Cloud Platform**: The application is hosted on the Google GKE environment.